Sumidu/slacker.jl/README.md

   cfg.user = "Julia Random Bot"
   cfg.icon_emoji = ":grinning:"

-  sendSlackMessage("Hi this is a Test from Slacker to server1.", cfg)
+  sendMessage("Hi this is a Test from Slacker to server1.", cfg)
 ```